 Familiarisation Programme for Independent Directors

-The Company arranges detailed presentations at the Board meetings to familiarise Independent Directors with the Company's business, strategy, annual plan and budget, operations, etc. Functional heads are invited to provide update and insights in the areas of HR, Supply chain and logistics, IT and Cyber Security, IFC, ESG and CSR, etc. Directors are regularly briefed on the regulatory changes and legal updates applicable to the Company.
+The Company arranges detailed presentations at the Board meetings to familiarize Independent Directors with the Company's business, strategy, annual plan and budget, operations, etc. Functional heads are invited to provide update and insights in the areas of HR, Supply chain and logistics, IT and Cyber Security, IFC, ESG and CSR, etc. Directors are regularly briefed on the regulatory changes and legal updates applicable to the Company.
 This facilitates Board interaction and engagement with the Senior Management team.

 Sr.